Delaware County Municipal Court

 Address: 70 North Union Street, Delaware, OH 43015

 Phone: (740) 203-1500

-The Delaware, Ohio Municipal Court has jurisdiction over misdemeanor DUI / OVI offenses and misdemeanor criminal offenses that take place in Delaware County.
+The Delaware Municipal Court has jurisdiction over misdemeanor offenses which take place in Delaware County, Ohio.
 Most cases are filed originally in the Municipal Court, but some cases are transferred to the Delaware Municipal Court from other courts, such as the Westerville Mayor’s Court, the Shawnee Hills Mayor’s Court, and the Sunbury Mayor’s Court.
-These types of cases are commonly heard in the Delaware Municipal Court:
+The following types of cases are commonly heard in the Delaware Municipal Court:

-Arraignment: The first court appearance is the arraignment.
-At the arraignment, you are given three choices: (1) plead guilty or no contest; (2) plead not guilty; and (3) continue the arraignment.
+Arraignment: The first court appearance is an arraignment.
+You have three choices at the arraignment: (1) plead guilty or no contest; (2) plead not guilty; and (3) continue the arraignment.
 If you plead guilty or no contest, your case will likely be completed that day.
 If you enter a plea of not guilty or ask for a continuance of the arraignment, your case will not be completed that day.
 You will then have time to hire an attorney, review the prosecution’s case, and prepare your defense.
-If your charge is DUI / OVI and you plead not guilty, you should also address the Administrative License Suspension at the arraignment.
+If your charge is DUI / OVI and you plead not guilty, you should also appeal the Administrative License Suspension at the arraignment.